 Pull up a chair among Caveon's experts in psychometrics, psychology, data science, test security, law, education, and oh-so-many other fields and join in the conversation about all things test security.

 updated over a week ago

-AIG is a process that leverages test item templates and computer algorithms to quickly create a large variety of item permutations, or test items.
-The result is hundreds or thousands of new test questions, based on one single item model.
+Automated Item Generation (AIG) is a process that leverages test item templates and computer algorithms to quickly create a large variety of item permutations, or test items.
+The result is hundreds or thousands of new test questions based on one single item model.

 As the name suggests, AIG automates much of the effort involved in item creation—which is one the most time-intensive and costly aspects of test development.
 AIG helps to maintain and improve test quality in a world where online braindumps and content sharing platforms disclose test content and threaten test validity.
 With AIG, stolen test questions can be replaced quickly, and the damage that shared test content can inflict on assessment programs is palliated.